resistics/resistics/docs/source/tutorial/masks.rst

     :lines: 12-13
     :lineno-start: 12

-To be able to plot the statistic data, this needs to be loaded to and can be by using the :meth:`~resistics.project.projectStatistics.getStatisticData` method of module :mod:`~resistics.project.projectStatistics`.
+To be able to plot the statistic data, this needs to be loaded too and can be by using the :meth:`~resistics.project.projectStatistics.getStatisticData` method of module :mod:`~resistics.project.projectStatistics`.
 For more information, see the :doc:`Statistics <statistics>` section.

 .. literalinclude:: ../../../examples/tutorial/masksAndStatistics.py
     :linenos: